-42. We recognize that MSMEs, particularly women-owned MSMEs, often have difficulty in obtaining financing.
+We recognize that MSMEs, particularly women-owned MSMEs, often have difficulty in obtaining financing.
 To encourage increased lending to MSMEs, financial regulations can permit the use of collateral substitutes, create appropriate exceptions to capital requirements, reduce entry and exit costs to encourage competition and allow micro-finance institutions to mobilize savings by receiving deposits.
 We will work to strengthen the capacity of financial institutions to undertake cost-effective credit evaluation, including through public training programmes, and through establishing credit bureaus where appropriate.
-NDBs, credit unions, and other domestic financial institutions can play a vital role providing access to financial services.
+National development banks, credit unions, and other domestic financial institutions can play a vital role providing access to financial services.
 We encourage both international and domestic development banks to promote MSME finance, including in industrial transformation, through the creation of credit lines targeting MSMEs, as well as technical assistance.
-We welcome the work of the International Finance Corporation (IFC) and other initiatives in this area, and encourage increased capacity building and knowledge sharing and at the regional and global levels.
+We welcome the work of the International Finance Corporation and other initiatives in this area, and encourage increased capacity building and knowledge sharing and at the regional and global levels.
 We also recognize the potential of new investment vehicles, such as development-oriented venture capital funds, potentially with public partners, blended finance, risk mitigation instruments, and innovative debt funding structures with appropriate risk management and regulatory frameworks.
 We will also enhance capacity building in these areas.

-43. To meet longer-term financing needs, we will work towards developing domestic capital markets, particularly long-term bond and insurance markets where appropriate, including crop insurance on non-distortive terms.
+To meet longer-term financing needs, we will work towards developing domestic capital markets, particularly long-term bond and insurance markets where appropriate, including crop insurance on non-distortive terms.
 We will also work to strengthen supervision, clearing, settlement and risk management.
 We underline that regional markets are an effective way to achieve scale and depth not attainable when individual markets are small.
 We welcome the increase in lending in domestic currencies by MDBs, and encourage further growth in this area.
 We encourage development banks to make use of all risk management tools, including through diversification.
 We recognize that the nature of international portfolio investment has evolved over the past 15 years, and that foreign investors now play a significant role in some developing countries’ capital markets, and the importance of managing volatility associated with these.
 We will enhance international support in developing domestic capital markets in developing countries, in particular in LDCs, LLDCs and SIDS.
-We will work to strengthen capacity building in this area, including through regional, inter-regional and global fora for knowledge sharing, technical assistance and data sharing.
+We will work to strengthen capacity-building in this area, including through regional, inter-regional and global fora for knowledge sharing, technical assistance and data sharing.

-44. We recognize the important contribution that direct investment, including FDI, can make to sustainable development, particularly when projects are aligned with national and regional sustainable development strategies.
+We recognize the important contribution that direct investment, including FDI, can make to sustainable development, particularly when projects are aligned with national and regional sustainable development strategies.
 Government policies can strengthen positive spillovers from FDI, such as know-how and technology, including through establishing linkages with domestic suppliers, as well as encouraging the integration of local enterprises, in particular MSMEs from developing countries, into regional and global value chains.
 We will encourage investment promotion and other relevant agencies to focus on project preparation.
 We will prioritize projects with the greatest potential for promoting full and productive employment and decent work for all, sustainable patterns of production and consumption, structural transformation and sustainable industrialization, productive diversification and agriculture.
-Internationally, we will support these efforts through financial and technical support and capacity building, and closer collaboration between home and host country agencies.
-We will consider the use of insurance, investment guarantees, including through MIGA, and new financial instruments to incentivize foreign direct investment flows (FDI) to developing countries, particularly to LDCs, LLDCs, SIDS and countries in conflict and post-conflict situations.
+Internationally, we will support these efforts through financial and technical support and capacity-building, and closer collaboration between home and host country agencies.
+We will consider the use of insurance, investment guarantees, including through MIGA, and new financial instruments to incentivize FDI to developing countries, particularly to LDCs, LLDCs, SIDS and countries in conflict and post-conflict situations.